 Defining 'Senior' for Cats & Dogs

 Different pets age at different rates.
-Cats and small dogs are generally considered senior when they reach 11 or 12 years of age, medium and large dogs at categorized as senior at around 8 to 10 years, and giant breed dogs may reach senior status as young as 6 or 7 years old.
+Cats and small dogs are generally considered senior when they reach 11 or 12 years of age, medium and large dogs are categorized as senior at around 8 to 10 years, and giant breed dogs typically reach senior status around 6 or 7 years.

 What to Expect as Your Pet Ages